Omar al-Bayoumi

+Another FBI report, declassified in March 2022, states that "there is a 50/50 chance [al-Bayoumi] had advanced knowledge the 9/11 attacks were to occur."

-Saudi Arabia claims that al-Bayoumi is not an agent of theirs.
-According to previously-classified memoranda released by the National Archives in May 2016, as of 6 June 2003, the FBI "believes it is possible that he was an agent of the Saudi Government and that he may have been reporting on the local [Saudi] community to the Saudi Government officials.
+According to previously-classified memoranda released by the National Archives in May 2016, by 6 June 2003, the FBI suspected al-Bayoumi and "believes it is possible that he was an agent of the Saudi Government and that he may have been reporting on the local [Saudi] community to the Saudi Government officials.
 In addition, during its investigation, the FBI discovered that al-Bayoumi has ties to terrorist elements as well."

+It is currently not known to what extent al-Bayoumi could have contributed to the hijackers, knowingly or unknowingly, besides what is documented in the 9/11 Commission Report.

+The director of the 9/11 Commission, responded to the 2021 and 2022 FBI documents, said that "they amount to “an agglomeration of preliminary, unvetted reports.”
+The 9/11 Commission concluded in 2004 “found no evidence that the Saudi government as an institution or senior Saudi officials individually funded [al-Qaida].”

+Saudi Arabia claims that al-Bayoumi is not its agent.

+Al-Bayoumi was questioned after 9/11.
+By 2004 he had moved to Saudi Arabia.

 Income

-Al-Bayoumi was probably born around 1958, but virtually nothing is known of al-Bayoumi's early life.
 Declassified FBI files describe him as being from an Egyptian family that migrated to Saudi Arabia.
 Until 1994, he lived in Saudi Arabia, working for the Saudi Ministry of Defense and Aviation, a department headed by Prince Sultan bin Abdul Aziz.

 In August 1994, al-Bayoumi moved to the United States and settled in San Diego, California, where he became involved in the local Muslim community.
 He was perceived as being very inquisitive, and was known to always carry around a video camera.
 According to several sources, al-Bayoumi was strongly suspected by many residents to be a Saudi government spy.
 The man the FBI considered their "best source" in San Diego said that al-Bayoumi "must be an intelligence officer for Saudi Arabia or another foreign power," according to Newsweek magazine.

 During this time, al-Bayoumi was purportedly a San Diego State University student learning remedial English in the United States as part of a Saudi work-study program.
 In fact, he only attended the fall, 1994 semester.
 The Saudi General Authority of Civil Aviation paid al-Bayoumi's salary through a government contractor.
 When the contractor proposed terminating its relationship with al-Bayoumi in 1999, a Saudi government official replied with a letter marked "extremely urgent" that the government wanted al-Bayoumi's contract renewed "as quickly as possible."
 As a result, Al-Bayoumi's employment with the project continued.

 When interviewed by the FBI in 2003, al-Bayoumi stated he worked for Saudi aviation company Dallah AVCO.
 Witnesses at Dallah AVCO describe al-Bayoumi as one of 50 "ghost employees" who were paid by the company despite never showing up for work.
 One witness described al-Bayoumi accruing such outrageous expenses that at one point AVCO refused to pay him.